History of the Iowa Events Center

-Global Spectrum, the fastest-growing company in public assembly facility management, is hired by Polk County to operate the Iowa Events Center.
+Global Spectrum (now Spectra Venue Management), the fastest-growing company in public assembly facility management, is hired by Polk County to operate the Iowa Events Center.

 Hy-Vee Hall opens.

 Wells Fargo Arena officially opens with a ribbon-cutting ceremony on July 12, 2005.
 Two days later Tony Hawk’s Boom Boom Huck Jam is the first ticketed event in Des Moines’ newest entertainment facility.

 Veterans Memorial Auditorium is closed for a 14-month construction project transforming the historical auditorium into a state-of-the-art convention facility that adds a 28,800 ballroom (divisible by two) to the Iowa Events Center, in addition to 25 new meeting rooms (plus two executive board rooms), and a tribute to all Iowa's Veterans in Veterans Memorial Hall.